DermotR/dsr-devops/README.md

 ## Project Naming Convention

-By default, project names are derived directly from the parent folder name:
+By default, project names are derived directly from the parent folder name, converted to lowercase with hyphens instead of spaces:

 - Folder: `My Project`
 - Default project name: `my-project`